baronowl/final-report/README.md

 # final-report
 ## Introduction
-1. The folder data contains the pre-processed dataset used to train the model.\n
+1. The folder data contains the pre-processed dataset which saved RR interval and R-peaks amplitude value as the feature data to train the model.\n
 2. The folder model contains code for training and testing models.\n
 3. The folder result has some of the completed training models, due to github size limitations, not all models areploaded.
 It is for reference only.